 Direct payments in Northern Ireland

-Find out how direct payments work in Northern Ireland and how you can apply for them.
+Find out how direct payments work in Northern Ireland, who can get them and what they can be used for.

 What are direct payments?